Lord Melbourne / The Duke of Marlborough

 It is a great pity that the quality of the cylinders of this stirring ballad do not permit the inclusion of more of this song or more particularly of this fine singer.
 The manner in which he switches from a terraced style, stark and strident, to a gently fluid and ornamented style for the last verse is potent evidence of his creative ability and marks strongly his insistence on the narrative rather than Joseph Taylor's predominate concern with the tune.
 Other versions are found in: BTSC, BF, SEF and FSJ 4 p.
 156, 20 p.
 266 and importantly Grainger's transcription in FSJ 12.
 Also on many broadsides, eg. C, F, Bl, Dl, P, Ph, Fo, W, HP, HW, WL, WB - all in the Madden Collection at the University Library, Cambridge.

-Nic Jones sang this as The Duke of Marlborough on his first solo album, Ballads and Songs.
+Nic Jones sang this as The Duke of Marlborough in 1970 on his first solo album, Ballads and Songs.
 He commented in his album sleeve notes:

 In addition to The Outlandish Knight, Cecil Sharp also very kindly supplied me, through the aid of his book, with The Duke of Marlborough.
 Versions of this have been collected in Lincolnshire, Sussex, Norfolk and Somerset, all having probably derived from a printed broadside copy.
 The tune used here is the only major one collected, and very fine is it too.